-To lower the roof, make sure the camper door is open so the air inside the camper can be released as the camper roof comes down and also insure there is nothing on the cabinets, or bed, that might interfere with the lowering of the roof.
+To lower the roof, make sure the camper door is open so the air inside the camper can be released as the camper roof comes down, and also ensure there is nothing on the cabinets or bed that might interfere with the lowering of the roof.
 If it has been snowing since you first raised the roof, you will want to make sure that you remove any snow off the roof before lowering it.
 This is very important!
 Just a few inches of snow that has a high water content can be very heavy.
-The roof could come down very quickly and possibly do damage to the roof framing.
+The roof could come down very quickly and possibly damage to the roof framing.
 Be sure the stove cover is cool and placed in the down position.
-Attach both shock (bungee) cords between the inner privacy panels to assist the liner in folding inwards as you lower the roof.
-If you have a forward vent on your camper, insure the vent is in the closed position prior to lowering the roof.
+Attach both shock (bungee) cords between the interior window flaps (hook the bungee cords to the stainless steel D-rings) to assist the liner in folding inwards as you lower the roof.
+If you have a forward vent on your camper, ensure the vent is in the closed position prior to lowering the roof.

-Turn off all lights, as the fixtures can become quite hot and burn the flexible liner.
+Turn off all interior lights, as the fixtures can become quite hot and burn the flexible (pop-up) liner.
 You can now unsnap the roof strap from the handle and prepare to lower the roof.

-You will need to apply a small amount of upwards pressure on the ceiling support as you begin lowering the roof by pulling the assist handle toward you.
+You will need to apply a small amount of upwards pressure on the ceiling support as you begin lowering the roof by pulling the front bar handle toward you.
 Allow the roof to lower slowly, so that the liner pulls inside and that the roof does not come down forcefully, possibly damaging the frame and lift panels.
 Next, grasp the liner and gently pull it inwards to eliminate having to tuck the material under the roof from the outside.

-Go to the rear and undo the panel strap.
-With the same slight upward pressure to the roof support, pull the lift panel knob in and sit down gently supporting the roof as it closes.
+Go to the rear folding lift panel (near the back door) and undo the panel strap.
+With the same slight upward pressure to the roof support, pull the lift panel knob towards you, and squat down gently supporting the roof as it closes.
 Once again, grasp the liner and gently pull it inwards.
-Push up on the lift panel and align the barrel bolt to the lift panel.
-Slide the bolt into the lift panel support frame, and lock the bolt.
-Insure the rear ceiling vent is closed, shut off the ceiling lights, and make sure your cabinets are all closed and ready for travel.
+Push up on the rear lift panel and align the barrel bolt to the lift panel.
+Slide the bolt into the lift panel support frame hole, and lock the bolt.
+Ensure the ceiling vents are closed, turn off the ceiling lights, and make sure your cabinets are all closed and ready for travel.